Homemade yacon syrup is a sweet healthy alternative to refined sweeteners. Packed full of vitamins and minerals.

 The syrup is made by reducing yacon juice until most of the water has evaporated and you are left with a thick, dark syrup resembling molasses.
 You need a lot of yacon to make the syrup, in my recipe 4kg yacon makes 250ml syrup, but yacon plants produce easily and plentifully so that's not a huge issue.
 I get between 1-2kg of yacon per plant.
 The bonus is that you can replant tubers from the plant you have just harvested and have an endless supply of yacon!

-In total I harvested just over 4kg of yacon, it came to 4kg exactly once they were peeled and prepped.
-You can tell how juicy yacon is when you peel it as often the tuber will just snap like ice, as it so water filled.
+In total I harvested just over 4kg of yacon.
+You can tell how juicy yacon is when you cut them, as often the tuber will just snap like ice, as it so water filled.

 Then it's time to blitz up the yacon.
 I used a blender as opposed to a juicer because my juicer doesn't extract the same amount of liquid as when I do it manually but if you have an extra good juicer, by all means, do it that way.
 I got 3 litres yacon juice from my 4kg yacon.